clulab/eidos/README.md

 that assembles causal fragments extracted by Eidos into a causal analysis graph.
 This causal analysis graph is then converted to a dynamic Bayes network and used to make probabilistic predictions.
-Currently Delphi provides a webapp interface for interactive visualizations and simulations.
+Currently Delphi provides a webapp interface for interactive visualization of CAGs.
 Here is an example:

 ![alt text](/doc/delphi_example.png?raw=True")